Arundel: Name

-A further possible translation derived from the Domesday spelling of Harundel comes from the Anglo Saxon hærn dæl meaning tidal valley, this would mean that the name of the river Arun probably also derives from Tidal.
-Other local rivers such as the Rother deriving from the Anglo Saxon róðer which means Rower (as in a long river) are also descriptive of the river and its surrounds.

 Governance

 An electoral ward of the same name exists.
 This ward stretches north to Houghton with a total population at the 2011 census of 4,298.
 Arundel Town Council is based at Arundel Town Hall.

 Geography

 Arundel civil parish occupies an area somewhat larger than its built-up clusters, with the old town towards the north and the new to the south, separated by a main road.

 Arundel town is a major bridging point over the River Arun as it was the lowest road bridge until the opening of the Littlehampton swing bridge in 1908.
 Arundel Castle was built by the Normans to protect that vulnerable fairly wooded plain to the north of the valley through the South Downs.
 The town later grew up on the slope below the castle to the south.
 The river was previously called the Tarrant and was renamed after the town by antiquarians in a back-formation.